link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/consensus-protocol.md

 }
 ```

 ### Election Process

-In the **Raft** election process, nodes vote for a candidate based on its term number—a logical counter representing election rounds.
+In the **Raft** election process, nodes vote for a candidate based on its term number,
+a logical counter representing election rounds.

 - For example, a node with `Term = 3` has participated in three election rounds.
 - Nodes will only vote for candidates with higher terms, which ensures the system can always make progress.